eyoon1131/CS163-Projects-2024Fall-Group24/_posts/2024-12-03-team24-super-resolution.md

 ---
 layout: post
 comments: true
-title: Post Template
+title: Super Resolution
-author: UCLAdeepvision
+author: Eliot Yoon, Yubo Zhang, Ben Liang, William Park
-date: 2024-01-01
+date: 2024-12-03
 ---

-> This block is a brief introduction of your project.
-You can put your abstract here or any headers you want the readers to know.
+> Super Resolution is an image processing technique that enhances/restores a low resolution image to a higher resolution.
+We will look at the design and architecture of one of the current cutting-edge models, HAT, and compare its performance to models with different architectures and features.

 <!--more-->